verlaine-muhungu/Learn-Like-Carl/Phase4/README.md

 # Phase4:Network controllers,Cloud Networking and DevOps

-The networking industry changes daily,we went from the CLI to SDN,now the network is programmable. different trends continue to shape the future,learning to code is paramount and python is the answer when it comes to automate.
+The networking industry changes daily,we went from the CLI to network automation,now the network is programmable. different trends continue to shape the future,learning to code is paramount and python is the answer when it comes to automate.